umate/savvyai/README.md

 ## Features

 [x] Chat completion using gpt-3.5-turbo model
-[x] Voice transcription using Wisper API and completion [x] Daily rate limiting for both completion and Wisper API endpoints [ ] Ability to keep context between interaction.
+[x] Voice transcription using Whisper API and completion [x] Daily rate limiting for both completion and Whisper API endpoints [ ] Ability to keep context between interaction.
 The bot is only able to process atomic requests now.

 ## Getting Started